kennedydidier/kennedydidier.github.io/_posts/2022-06-03-P1-Implicit-Bias-Analytics.md

 categories: [r, data exploration, business analytics, descriptive statistics]
 ---

-As part of my doctoral degree, I have worked with many sets of social science data.
-As I grew weary of the social scientific mode of analysis, I began to look for opportunities to reanalyze these data in order to generate important business analytics and insight.
+As part of my doctoral degree, I worked with lots of social science data.
+When I got bored with the social scientific mode of analysis, I began to look for opportunities to reanalyze these data in order to generate important business analytics and insight and hone my data analysis skills.
 <!--more-->

 In this small project, I used a dataset published in 2003 collected from an audit study conducted by Dr. Devah Pager.
 For this study, Dr. Pager hired job applicants of different races and had them apply for a number of jobs, each time selecting one candidate that would identify themselves as an ex-felon.
 To determine how incarceration and race influence employment chances, Dr. Pager compared callback rates among applicants with and without a criminal background and calculated how those callback rates vary by race.